Cancer Biology and Genomicsjtrejo2020-03-28T13:53:00+00:00

 About the Program

-The Ph.D. program in Cancer Biology and Genomics (CBG) focuses on training investigators in strategies to understand the mechanisms of cancer development and progression.
-This includes cell biological and genomic approaches.
-The ultimate objective is to translate basic findings into diagnostics, treatments and ultimately cures.
+The PhD program in Cancer Biology and Genomics (CBG) focuses on training investigators in strategies to understand the mechanisms of cancer development and progression which includes cell biological and genomic approaches.
+The ultimate objective is to translate basic findings into diagnostics, treatments and ultimate cures.
 The program applies a multidisciplinary approach toward these goals, with the full realization that cancers in different organs represent different diseases.
-However, all cancers relate to uncontrolled cell proliferation with many cancers having a strong genetic predisposition.
-The faculty are a mix of MD, MD/PhD or PhD scientists with skills in a wide variety of research areas related to cancer.
-Many of the students who join the CBG program will become members of multidisciplinary research teams.
+However all cancers relate to uncontrolled cell proliferation with many cancers having a strong genetic predisposition.
+Consequently, major features of this program include the breadth of medically related interests and training and faculty characterized by wide and varied skills in many cancer-related research areas.
+To facilitate the application of multidisciplinary approaches to make cancer a disease of the past, close and regular contact between participating faculty of different disciplines and students is a major theme of this PhD program.

 Other courses may be allowed with consultation from the Director if they benefit the student’s research project